veragak/London-Real-Estate-Analysis/README.md

 Analysis of London real estate prices using simple and multiple regression.
 Includes data visualization, regression models, and price prediction based on area, number of bedrooms, house type, and location.
-Course project in data analysis.
-Using real data set, this is a project for a univeristy course.
+Course project in data analysis using R. Using real data set, this is a project for a univeristy course.

 ## How to run
 1. Install R and packages: ggplot2, scales